-MILFORD, Mich. -- Global concerns about climate change are not stopping General Motors from making hulking SUVs for U.S. drivers.
+MILFORD, Mich. -- Global concerns about climate change are not stopping General Motors from making large SUVs for U.S. drivers.

 GM on Tuesday rolled out the next generation of its big truck-based SUVs with more space and features.
 They're also heavier with only a small improvement in gas mileage.